-Ocean Stewardship: Outreach and educational initiatives for sailors of any age focused on improving knowledge of ocean health issues and best practices.
-Target audiences may include: professional or amateur sailors, maritime industry members, or waterfront communities.
-Emphasis will be given to projects focused on innovative communication campaigns, citizen science, and new methods of engagement.
+Ocean Literacy and Stewardship: Outreach and educational initiatives for any age focused on improving knowledge of ocean health issues and best practices.
+Emphasis will be given to projects focused on youth-led initiatives, citizen science, and experiential education.
+Programs specializing in increasing stewardship, access, and ocean literacy in underserved, urban communities are of particular interest.
 Does not include: curriculum development; or general funding for educational programming.

 Project submissions are evaluated based on the following criteria:

-We will prioritize projects led by 501c3 organizations but other types of entities may apply as long as the proposed project addresses one or more of 11th Hour Racing’s strategic goals outlined above.
+We will prioritize projects led by 501(c)(3) organizations but other types of non-profit or charitable entities may apply as long as the proposed project addresses one or more of 11th Hour Racing’s strategic goals outlined above.
 11th Hour Racing awards grants in the U.S. and globally, therefore international organizations are welcome to apply.

 Projects seeking funding for political advocacy, lobbying, litigation, fundraising, or legally mandated mitigation projects are not eligible.

 Current grants are 1 year in length, we generally do not offer multi-year grants.

 Typical grant awards range from $10,000 – $100,000, with an average grant size being $25,000.
 First-time grants to new organizations are generally smaller in size.

 Our grant funding must be tied to a specific project, with measurable outcomes.
 We currently do not offer general funding, capital or infrastructure grants, or endowment funding.